PeterO2309/Bertelsmann-Scholarship-2020-2021-Cloud-Track/README.md

 - Click "Create"

 ## Deploy an App Service from a GitHub repository
+- Create a new repo and push the web app code to the repo
+- On Azure portal in the Deployment Center.
 - Go to Deployment Center
 - Choose GitHub
 - Choose org and repo